Benson-Gikonyo/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 Write a script that lists all shows contained in hbtn_0d_tvshows that have at least one genre linked.

 Task 11: Write a script that lists all shows contained in the database hbtn_0d_tvshows.

+Task 12: Write a script that lists all shows contained in hbtn_0d_tvshows without a genre linked.